RolandSandorNagy/maximillianai/README.md

 - [Ingest content](#ingest)
 - `cp .env.example .env.local` and paste your tokens: `OPENAI_API_KEY`, `SUPABASE_URL`, `SUPABASE_API_KEY`

-The following commands are using `my-namespace` as set in [config.ts](./config.ts) and ingest content from the `reactjs/react.dev` repository.
+The following commands are using `maximillianai` as set in [config.ts](./config.ts) and ingest content from the `reactjs/react.dev` repository.
 By all means, you're encouraged to change them to something more original.

 ## Prepare db